 Even a small arrest or conviction can balloon into a criminal record that can follow you for the rest of your life.
-However, several ways exist that can wipe the slate clean and have your criminal records expunged and completely sealed.
+However, several ways exist that can wipe the slate clean and have your criminal records expunged or completely sealed.
 But whether a criminal record can be wiped clean depends mainly on the state in which the record exists and Colorado’s criteria for eligibility.

-The sealing of records is an indication that an arrest or conviction of an offender has been cleared.
+The sealing of criminal records is an indication that an arrest or conviction of an offender has been cleared.
 If your record is sealed, technically, it means that the public cannot access it.
 However, sealed records can still be “opened afresh” using a court order.

-Even if you are already employed, new management can come and search for all current employees.
-It’s easy for new management to run a search, so do the right thing and get your records expunged as soon as possible.
+Even if you are already employed, it’s important to keep in mind that change in investable – new management may come in or the company policy may be revised.
+In such cases, it might be necessary to run a background check on all current employees.
+So, do the right thing and get your records sealed or expunged as soon as possible.

 If you are looking for a green card or applying for US citizenship, chances are you will be asked about having been arrested or convicted of a crime.
-If your records are sealed and expunged, then you stand a better chance of becoming a US citizen.
+If your records are sealed or expunged, then you stand a better chance of becoming a US citizen.